 - ORED believes that the administrative systems and the support we offer campus, our community and our sponsors must add value to the research, scholarly and creative activities of our faculty and ultimately advance knowledge and create international impact.

 - ORED promotes and supports the synergy and balance between the academic and discovery mission of the campus.

 Strategic Planning 2013-2016 ORED

 KEY STRATEGIC OBJECTIVES:

-I. Increase the opportunity and success for USA faculty, post-doctoral fellows and students in seeking and carrying out transformative Research, Discovery and Creative Activities.
+- Increase the opportunity and success for USA faculty, post-doctoral fellows and students in seeking and carrying out transformative Research, Discovery and Creative Activities.

-II.
-Advance entrepreneurial activities that support the development of new technologies.
+- Advance entrepreneurial activities that support the development of new technologies.